 Our Program Format

-attire appropriate to the character and their time, George and Diane Bernheimer bring each of these people of our history into the present.
+Dressed in attire appropriate to the character and their time, George and Diane Bernheimer bring each of these people of our history into the present.
 Each portrayal is based on research, and study of primary sources such as journals, letters, diaries, and biographies of the person, their family members, and contemporaries.
 Whenever possible, the characters own words are used in the presentation.
 Each character speaks of the historical, political, and social setting of their era and their part in it.
 The audience is then given the opportunity to interact with the character by asking questions, or by engaging in dialogue while still in the period of the character.
 The character is then "broken", and members of the audience have the opportunity to ask questions of the presenters concerning their research, and other relevant topics.
 Each presentation lasts 40-50 minutes, including questions.

 Our programs are appropriate for several themes beyond Kansas history and the Civil War.
 For example Civil War on the home front, western expansion, and Antebellum America.
 Please contact us to discuss which program will meet your specific needs.
 The presentation format and some portrayals can be adapted to meet the needs of various venues, events, and groups.